 In the case of my clients last week, I was able to carefully walk them through their assumptions, helped them read through and interpret their contracts, policies and the regulation and showed them that they were well within their regulatory limits and helped them avoid disclosing a violation that didn’t happen.
 During our wrap-up I let them know I was a little disappointed that they had been steered the wrong way about their obligations.
 Their reply was that they had been so consistently trained into believing that HIPAA was unforgiving and hazardous that they thought they were responding correctly in their over-reactions.
 “Management security risks are a certainty,” I thought.

 If you suspect that you may be experiencing management security risks then be aware that the business impacts will be real.
 There will be loss of productivity, damage to reputation and delays of your organization’s mission.
 Information is now a regulated asset and organizations need to treat it that way.
 Your one best way to recover from and avoid management security risks is to address it head on and make sure your organization actually knows what these security regulations are asking us to do.
+What is your risk management strategy?

 Have you seen examples of the misinformed or over-zealous manager creating their own security and compliance impacts?
 Send me comments below.
 I’d love to hear about them.